Program reviews are a vital process that allow us to continually enhance the quality

 innovation of our institution.

-program maintenance, enhancement, or restructuring, as well as the allocation of resources.
+Program review should provide the information needed to make informed decisions regarding program maintenance, enhancement, or restructuring, as well as the allocation of resources.

 In general, college program review processes should:

-The purpose of an annual program review is to systematically analyze data on a recurring basis to identify trends and inform intentional decision-making as necessary.
-This review serves as a critical platform for departments to submit resource requests, to include budgetary allocations, equipment needs, and personnel requirements as needed.
+The purpose of an annual program review snapshot is to systematically analyze data on a recurring basis to identify trends and inform intentional decision-making as necessary.
+This annual review serves as a critical platform for departments to submit resource requests, to include budgetary allocations, equipment needs, and personnel requirements as needed.
 Furthermore, the annual review functions as a reporting mechanism for the progress of departmental or programmatic goals, allowing for documentation of achievements, modifications, and ongoing initiatives.